Rishit-dagli/GLOM-TensorFlow/README.md

 ## A bit about GLOM

-I would stronly suggest you to take a look at [Yannic Kilcher's video](https://youtu.be/cllFzkvrYmE) which was helpful for me to implement this project too.
+I would stronly suggest you to take a look at [Yannic Kilcher's video](https://youtu.be/cllFzkvrYmE) which was helpful for me to implement this project.

 The GLOM architecture is composed of a large number of columns which all use exactly the same weights.
 Each column is a stack of spatially local